albert-d-chen/Ctakehome/README.md

 In terminal:

  4. `rails db:setup` to setup database
- 5. `rails s` to start Rails Server
+ 5. `rails s` to start Rails Server in one terminal
- 6. `npm start` to start Webpack module bundler
+ 6. `npm start` to start Webpack module bundler in another terminal

 In browser:

  7. `http://localhost:3000`

- Sidenotes:
+ Step by step:
+ 1. Press Connect button to connect to hardware simulator
+ 2. Select a time (s)
+ 3. Press Start to begin data extraction
+ 4. Randomized number produced each second
+ 5. Press View Logs to see logs created in database whenever a state changes (timeSet, timeRemaining, data, start/stop)

+Side-notes:
+Basic features should be functional.
+I was unsure about the database integration and when a new log should be created (which state change should create a new log), so I made it so it makes a new log everytime a state aspect changes.
+There is one issue with this, as a new log is not created only for the state for if it connects or disconnects.
+This could potentially be fixed through refactoring to hooks.
+Another feature I need to implement is determining if the power is on of the actual hardware.
+This could be done through adding a value to the state for the power status and checking it before running the software.